tessiert/relayer-challenge/README.md

 # relayer-challenge

+**Notes:**

-Please see the accompanying video demo for a quick explanation/walkthrough of the code.
+- Please see the accompanying video demo for a quick explanation/walkthrough of the code.

+- block_crawler.py drops and (re)creates the 'blocks' and 'transactions' tables each time it is run.

 Files:

-    - block_crawler.py - the database population script
+- block_crawler.py (the database population script)

 - query.sql - a raw sql query to provide the info requested in the problem description

 - results.txt - the block number and volume returned by the SQL query

 - requirements.txt - project dependencies

 To run: